Harold S. Vincent High School

-Harold S. Vincent High School, colloquially known as just Vincent, is a public high school located on 7501 North Granville Road in Milwaukee, Wisconsin.
+Harold S. Vincent High School of Agricultural Science, colloquially known as just Vincent, is a public high school located on 7501 North Granville Road in Milwaukee, Wisconsin.
 The school is part of the Milwaukee Public Schools.

-Vincent's official student enrollment is 744 for the 2022-2023 school year.
+Vincent's official student enrollment was 424 for the 2025-2026 school year.
 Vincent's student enrollment was 1,630 during the 2004–2005 school year.
-The school has several sports teams including football, basketball, and track & field.
+The school's varsity sports are: baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track & field, and volleyball.

 The school is named for Harold S. Vincent, the Milwaukee School Superintendent from 1950-1967.
 Vincent High School was awarded a Blue Ribbon Presidential School of Excellence award in 1987 by The United States Department of Education.

-It serves the community of Granville.
+It serves the community of Granville and the Calumet Farms Neighborhood in Milwaukee.

+Harold S. Vincent High School of Agricultural Science is a one-of-a-kind learning community where urban education meets hands-on agricultural experience.
+The school is the only urban agriculture high school in the state of Wisconsin.
+The campus sits on 27 acres of working farmland.

+The school's areas of study are: Agricultural Business & Entrepreneurship, Animal Science, Culinary Arts, Environmental Science, Food Science, and Horticulture.

 Demographics

-Harold S. Vincent High School is:
+As of July 9, 2026, Harold S. Vincent High School is :